KeesVanImmerzeel/Menyanthes/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of the package menyanthes is to read / write menyanthes data.
+The goal of the package menyanthes is to read / write / manipulate [HydroMonitor](https://www.kwrwater.nl/tools-producten/hydromonitor/) Observationwell data.

 ## Installation